karthik-noveau/editor/README.md

 ## 🛠️ Build & Publish

-To include CSS and folders in the final npm package:
+To include CSS and folders in your npm package:

 ### 1. Add to `package.json`